taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 ### Uninstalling

-Uninstall nginx-mod-lsapi is performed depending on your control panel.
+The uninstallation process of the nginx-mod-lsapi module also varies depending on your control panel.

 Select the control panel you are using:
 * [cPanel](./#uninstall-procedure-for-cpanel-servers-with-ea-nginx)